 A progressive independent commercial business, created by Act of Parliament.
 Our portfolio includes the whole of Regent Street and much of St James’s in London’s West End, prime regional shopping centres, Windsor Great Park, rural land and coastline, and the UK’s seabed.

-Our lakeside walks, wild forests and open fields offer an unrivalled variety of short and longer walks along good quality trails and tracks - to keep your boots (mostly!) mud-free and your dog feeling happy, and ready to settle down for the evening.
+Well behaved dogs are welcome in the Great Park and Forest.
+Our lakeside walks, wild forests and open fields offer an unrivalled variety of short and longer walks along good quality trails and tracks.

 The Valley Gardens

-A copy of The Crown Estate's agreement with the Kennel Club, outlining a code of best practice for walking dogs in Windsor Great Park, can be found below.
+A copy of The Crown Estate's agreement with the Kennel Club, outlining a code of best practice for walking dogs in Windsor Great Park.

 This area offers vast expanses of green grass for both you and your dog to enjoy.
 Enter The Great Park through Cambridge Gate by Windsor Castle and enjoy a steady three mile climb towards the Copper Horse at the top of Snow Hill.
 On reaching the statue, you’ll find stunning views over Windsor Castle, and plenty of hilly ground within the Deer Park to exercise your dog.
 Dogs must be kept on leads.

 With its flowering forest, wild grass meadows and exotic shrubs, The Valley Gardens is alive with the scents of grass, evergreen trees and seasonal blooms - loved by both our human and four-legged friends.
 Choose from a range of marked routes, each offering its own special view over the lake, and giving you and your dog the freedom to explore your own path.
 Dogs must be kept on leads.